 IV.
 Leading Strategic Change and Fostering a High-Performing, High-Engagement Business Culture

 Finally, with the help of leading-edge assessment tools supported by certified professional interpretation and coaching, participants will spend time in guided examination of their strengths and development opportunities, how to leverage emotional intelligence, and the unique rapport that executives of color have with power - acquiring it, using it wisely, and comprehending it in all its cultural and organizational complexity.

 Please complete the online application in its entirety.
 Incomplete applications will not be considered.

-Acceptance in NAMIC's Executive Leadership Program (ELDP) is competitive; thus, submitting an application form does not necessarily guarantee admission to the program.
+Acceptance into any of NAMIC's professional development programs is competitive; thus, submitting an application form does not necessarily guarantee admission into any NAMIC program.

 All applications undergo a review process.
-Attention is given to every aspect of an application, including the evaluation of current and past achievements, letters of recommendation, and your statement of purpose are all taken into consideration.
+Attention is given to every aspect of an application.
+The evaluation of current and past achievements, letters of recommendation, and your statement of purpose are all taken into consideration.

 All of the information collected is strictly confidential and will be used exclusively in making program enrollment decisions.